Central High School (Davenport, Iowa): Performing arts

-The Davenport Central Orchestra is under the direction of Kendra Elledge and has two orchestras consisting of the 9th grade "Freshman Orchestra" and the 10-12 grade "Concert Orchestra".
+The Davenport Central Orchestra is under the direction of Kendra Elledge.
+It has two orchestras consisting of the 9th grade "Freshman Orchestra" and the 10-12 grade "Concert Orchestra".
 Additionally, there is an extracurricular "Chamber Orchestra" that features students wishing for more difficult music and meets twice a week before school.
 The Chamber Orchestra competes in the "Solo and Ensemble Fest" during April, while the Concert Orchestra competes in the State Orchestras Contest.
 Both groups have historically placed at the top of their division for the past 10 years.